-Launched in 2003, Fountain Asset has invested in over 100+ companies providing bespoken capital solutions.
-The Company is not committed on any particular industry sector but rather is opportunistically focused on various industries such as oil and gas, gaming, manufacturing, retail, financial services, technology, cryptocurrency, marijuana and biotechnology.
-Fountain Asset invests in companies with proven products, market penetration and strong management teams that do not fit the investment criteria of the typical venture capital funds, traditional secured lenders or are too small for the private equity funds.
+Launched in 2003, Fountain has invested in over 100+ companies providing bespoken capital solutions.
+The Company is not committed on any particular industry sector but rather is opportunistically focused on various industries such as manufacturing, retail, financial services, technology, cannabis, biotechnology, oil and gas, mining, and cryptocurrency.
+Fountain invests in companies with proven products, market penetration and strong management teams that do not fit the investment criteria of the typical venture capital funds, traditional secured lenders or are too small for the private equity funds.